ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 it is peanuts.
 It has been a labor of love because I `really believe`_ in improving documentation for developers [#f1]_.

-Sadly,
-the way the world works,
+The way the world works,
 companies are where money is stored.
-It is 10 times harder to get a company to donate money to a project, than to buy a product.
+It is ten times harder to get a company to donate money to a project than to buy a product.
 Asking individuals to give us money instead of companies is asking the people who are actually doing the open source work to support us.
 The companies benefiting from open source should be supporting the ecosystem much more than they are.